rinnegan72/online-code-testing/README.md

 Final Year Project made by R Sriram (1CR19CS127) and Vibhav P (1CR19CS181) of Team FS19.
-Under the guidance of Mr. Anil D assitant professor in CSE department of CMR Institute of Technoology.
+Under the guidance of Mr. Anil D assitant professor in CSE department of CMR Institute of Technology.